tisfeng/Easydict/README_EN.md

 ### About Permissions

-1. `Select Translate` requires the `Auxiliary Accessibility`.The mouse stroke function only triggers the application of auxiliary accessibility permission when it is used for the first time, and the automatic stroke translation function can only be used normally after authorization.
+1. `Select Translate` requires the `Auxiliary Accessibility`.
+The mouse stroke function only triggers the application of auxiliary accessibility permission when it is used for the first time, and the automatic stroke translation function can only be used normally after authorization.

 2. For screenshot Translate, you need to enable `Screen Recording` permission.
 The application will only automatically pop up a permission application dialog box when you use **Screenshot Translation** for the first time.
 If the authorization fails, you need to turn it on in the system settings manually.